mkavana/docs/_posts/05-workflow/2020-06-05-id-process.md

   - applies, saves and commits necessary changes/ corrections in VSC (on ID review branch)
   - pushes changes/ corrections to GitHub
   - creates pull request (PR) to merge ID review branch into master
-  - notifies author when PR's ready for evaluation
+  - adds author to PR as a reviewer on GitHub

 - **Author** evaluates pull request, and liaises with ID to provide feedback on ID reviewer's changes